jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** X-01 Tesla Upgrade Kit, Some Assembly Required (Standard, not No Stat Changes)

-**Installed If:** The Power Armored Enemies feature is checked, the Some Assembly Required patch is selected and AWKCR patch is not, and the X-01 Tesla Upgrade Kit option is later selected
+**Installed If:** The Some Assembly Required patch is selected and AWKCR patch is not, and the X-01 Tesla Upgrade Kit option is later selected

 **Change List:**
 * Carries forward the Some Assembly Required armor rating and durability changes for X-01 power armor